+- Store only in containers specifically designed for fuel.

 - When refueling or checking fuel level:

 - Stop the engine and allow to cool;

-- Do not smoke:
+- Do not smoke;

-- Refuel outdoors only:
+- Refuel outdoors only;

-- Use a funnel:
+- Use a funnel;

 - Do not overfill:

 - If fuel is spilled, do not attempt to start the engine until the spill is cleaned up and vapors have cleared.